airm-o/atmonto2airm/docs/index.md

 Reference Alignment
 ==========
+[ATMONTO](https://data.nasa.gov/ontologies/atmonto/) and [AIRM-O](https://w3id.org/airm-o/ontology/) are two ontologies for the Air Traffic Management (ATM) domain.
+Due to a number of mismatches, automated matching systems experience some difficulaties.
+Hence, we provide a reference mapping between these two ontologies.
 The provided mapping from ATMONTO to AIRM-O is separated into the following components:

 * Equivalence relations [[RDF/XML]](https://raw.githubusercontent.com/airm-o/atmonto2airm/master/ReferenceAlignment-ATMONTO-AIRM-EQUIVALENCE.rdf) [[HTML]](ReferenceAlignment-ATMONTO-AIRM-EQUIVALENCE.html)